csci104/site/labs/lab14/index.md

 ---

 ## Unit Testing and GTest
 In this lab we want to dive into the topic of unit testing.
 The goal of this lab is to give you an overview of how to use the Google Test framework to build and run test cases for any C++ project.
+Code is available [here](./resources.zip), and can also be found on Codio.

 ### 0 - Motivation

 Testing is absolutely essential to a typical development process.
 Having a complete test suite can ensure that the code that you spent hours building works, fits specification, and is bug-free.

 Suppose you have just finished homework and you think you have a pretty good implementation of a doubly linked list.
 How do you know, for sure, that this list behaves like how you intended it to be?
 You can manually read through the code a million times, but you might still miss something.

 A good test case program should:

   + Use your newly created data structure
   + Perform simple operations with your data structure's methods
   + Make sure that each method performs the way you intended it to be

 There are several advantages for having a well-crafted test program:

   + Help you think about edge cases - ones that you might not have thought of when implementing the data structure itself.
   + Help you make sure each subpart of a problem works correctly.
 For example, when you implement a new data structure with your new LinkedList, and you encounter a problem, it's very hard to know whose fault it is - the new data structure or the underlying LinkedList.
 By thoroughly testing your LinkedList in its corresponding test, you will be able to nail down where to hunt for problems fast.